jessegall/vue-forward-slots/README.md

 # Vue Forward Slots

 Need to forward slots to a child component?
-This package makes it easy to share slots between components.
+This package makes it easy to forward slots to a child component.

 **No more need for iterating over slots and passing them down to child components!**